 2017-12-27 06:09:35 Gurdhit Panesar

 The Winter Solstice Festival, called the Dōngzhì (冬至) festival in Chinese, is an event held around the 22nd December which marks the coldest time of year in China.
 The festival is steeped in tradition, linking back to Chinese yin-yang philosophy and the balance of harmony.
 After Dōngzhì it is believed that yin subsides and the positive yang energy increases.
 The festival can be traced back to the Han Dynasty (206 BC – 220 AD) and people from all across China celebrate by coming together and making declious food.
-To celebrate this year, we have prepared a fantastic pork and chive dumpling recipe.
+To celebrate this year, I have prepared a fantastic pork and chive dumpling recipe.

 Handmade pork and chive dumplings

 · Pork mince (not too lean)

 · Chinese chives

 · Soy sauce

 Finely chop the chives, garlic, ginger and spring onions.
 Add all these along with the remaining ingredients into a mixing bowl and give it all a good mix.